EmirAraujo/autoBuildCpp/README.md

 # autoBuildCpp
-An simple script to auto build C++ classes at the same directory
+A simple script to auto build C++ classes at the same directory